1. How to List Hobbies and Interests on a CV (Examples)

 Create your CV nowcv builder

 Thanks for reading.
-If you still have any doubts about which hobbies and interests to put on your CV, then please ask in the comments section, and I’ll be happy to help.
+If you still have any doubts about which hobbies and interests to put on your CV, ask in the comments section, and I’ll be happy to help.

 How we review the content at LiveCareer